eddycolloton/dvd/README.md

 # “dvd.sh”

 ### Scripts
-dvd.sh: Bash script file which allows the user to disk image and/or extract video files from non-commercial DVDs.
+**dvd.sh***: Bash script file which allows the user to disk image and/or extract video files from non-commercial DVDs.
 All of the code and functions for the dvd.sh script are contained in one file.

 ### Dependencies
 The script relies on a number of command line applications that can be installed through homebrew: